Next Live Q&A with Sue & Ann on January 23rd at 3 PM CT!

 What People Are Saying About Therapist Uncensored

-Over Eleven million+ downloads (what?!)
+Over Twelve million+ downloads (what?!)

 Apple-Ranked Top 10 Social Science Podcast in U.S.